rieckpil/progmot/content/blog/one-year-course-release.md

 Having the course idea and some early lessons in place, now it's time to sell the content, isn't it?

-I'd actually suggest to create a minimal version of your landing page including some basic salescopy first.
+I'd actually suggest to create a minimal version of your landing page including some basic sales copy first.

 This helps to get an early target audience.
 Even though you don't have your full checkout process in place, put a form for your newsletter on your landing page and tag those subscribers coming from that landing page.
 These might be your first customers.